Luis Arraez Player Props: Marlins vs. Mets

 Mets Pitching Rankings (2022)

-- The Mets pitching staff led the league last season with a collective 9.8 strikeouts per nine innings.
+- The Mets pitching staff ranked first in the big leagues last season with a collective 9.8 strikeouts per nine innings.

-- Peterson starts for the first time this season for the Mets.
+- Megill will make his first start of the season for the Mets.

-- The 27-year-old lefty came out of the bullpen and threw one inning in his last appearance on Sunday, Oct.
-9 against the San Diego Padres.
+- The 27-year-old righty last appeared Wednesday, Oct.
+5 against the Washington Nationals, when he came on in relief and went two scoreless innings.

 © 2023 Data Skrive.
 All rights reserved.